ZenGo wants to become the crypto wallet for the masses

 Behind the scene, ZenGo still uses a public key and private secrets, but everything is completely transparent for the end user.

 When you set up your wallet, two private secrets are generated separately and stored in multiple ways — one part is on your smartphone, the other is on the servers.
 You need both parts to sign a transaction.
-If you back up your device part to ZenGo’s servers, you can recover all parts in case you lose your device for instance.
+If you back up your device part to ZenGo’s servers, you can recover all parts in case you lose your device, for instance.

 ZenGo can’t directly access the second part on its own because it is encrypted using a decryption code that is stored on your iCloud account.
-But accessing your iCloud is not enough — if you want to recover your wallets, you need to prove your identity.
+But accessing your iCloud is not enough — if you want to recover your wallet, you need to prove your identity.

-That’s why the company stores a 3D biometric face map to let you restore your wallets on a new device.
+That’s why the company stores a 3D biometric face map to let you restore your wallet on a new device.
 The company partners with ZoOm so that you can create a face map from any smartphone with a selfie camera.

-The security model has been open-sourced and I hope many security experts will try and find vulnerabilities.
+The security model has been open-sourced and I hope many security experts will try to find vulnerabilities.
 That’s the only way you can know for sure that it’s a secure system.

 All of this sounds complicated, but most users won’t even realize what’s happening.
 I tried the app and it’s a well-designed mobile app.
-Right now, it only supports Bitcoin and Ethereum but more assets are on the way.
+Right now, it only supports Bitcoin and Ethereum, but more assets are on the way.
 The company tracks your public addresses to notify you when you receive funds.

 The app isn’t available just yet.
 It should launch as a beta this week and arrive in the stores pretty soon.